 Carbon Dioxide:

-a gas that occurs naturally in the fermentation process, increasing the pressure of the wine, in which it dissolves during the prise de mousse
+a gas that develops naturally in the fermentation process, increasing the pressure of the wine, in which it dissolves finely during the second fermentation

 Champagne bottle: